Developing and Approving the IEP

-Within 30 days of determining that your child is eligible, the IEP team must meet to begin to draft an Individualized Education Program (IEP).
-Sometimes this happens at the same meeting the team determines eligibility and sometimes it’s broken into two meetings.
-The IEP must be reviewed and revised at least annually, and must be in place by the beginning of each school year.
+Within 30 days of determining whether your child is eligible, the IEP team must meet to begin drafting an Individualized Education Program (IEP).
+Sometimes this happens at the same meeting the IEP Team determines eligibility and sometimes it happens in a separate meeting.
 Below is a list of the required components of an IEP.

 • Child’s present levels of academic achievement and functional performance in the general education curriculum